This post may contain affiliate sales links. Please see my full disclosure policy for details

 - Next, add an additional 2 cups of powdered sugar and beat on low speed until sugar is incorporated.
 Increase speed to medium-high and beat for 3 minutes.

-- Add last 1 cup powdered sugar along with the heavy whipping cream.
+- Add the last 1 cup of powdered sugar along with the heavy whipping cream.
 Beat on low until the ingredients start to mix together.
 Increase speed to medium-high and beat for another 3-5 minutes to whip additional air into the frosting.

 - Category: Frosting